 The results of the study performed by the Tropical Institute of Medicine further highlight that postal delivery of urine samples did not influence STI detection.
 This opens several avenues – for example, results can be made available to a physician at the time of consultation, allowing immediate treatment if positive, as well as limiting the risk of further transmission (2).

-Novosanis Colli-Pee® device can also be prefilled with its proprietary Urine Conservation Medium (UCM) preservative, offering stabilization of different urinary analytes as well as improving transport and storage of urine at ambient temperatures.
+Novosanis Colli-Pee® device can also be prefilled with its proprietary UCM preservative, offering stabilization of different urinary analytes as well as improving transport and storage of urine at ambient temperatures.

 Further, urine self-collection and postal delivery can significantly increasing participation in cervical cancer screening programs (6).
 Several large trials, including the EVAH and VALHUDES are currently being performed using Colli-Pee® to detect HPV (7,8).

 Research has shown that individuals prefer urine testing over other sampling methods.
 A recent online survey conducted at University of California, Los Angeles (UCLA) looked at the knowledge and STI testing preferences in a subset of female undergraduate students.
 Participants preferred urine over vaginal swabs, as well as favored home-sampling over clinic-based testing (9).